 Marios Papadopoulos is the Festival’s Artistic Director.
-Since his London début in 1974, his career as a pianist and conductor has been worldwide.
-His prolific output as a recording artist includes Beethoven Piano Sonatas, performances of Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra, works by Mussorgsky – including Pictures at an Exhibition – piano works by César Franck, and the 24 Preludes and Fugues by Shostakovich.
+Since his London debut in 1974, his career as a pianist and conductor has been worldwide.
+His prolific output as a recording artist includes Beethoven Piano Sonatas, Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra, works by Mussorgsky – including Pictures at an Exhibition – piano works by César Franck, and the 24 Preludes and Fugues by Shostakovich.
 In 1998, he founded the Oxford Philharmonic Orchestra, of which he is Music Director.
 He holds a doctorate in Music from City University and is a Fellow by Special Election of Keble College, Oxford.
 He became an Honorary Fellow of the Worshipful Company of Musicians in 2010 and was awarded the City of Oxford’s Certificate of Honour in 2013.
 Papadopoulos was awarded an MBE in the Queen’s 2014 New Year’s Honours List for services to music in Oxford.

 Menahem Pressler, founding member of the Beaux Arts Trio, has established himself among the world’s most distinguished musicians with a career that spans over seven decades.
-Now, at ninety-three, he continues to captivate audiences as a performer and pedagogue, performing solo and chamber music recitals to great critical acclaim while maintaining a robust teaching career.
-Pressler has been hailed as ‘Master Pedagogue’ and has had prize-winning students in all of the major international piano competitions.
+Now, at ninety-four, he continues to captivate audiences performing solo and chamber music recitals to great critical acclaim while maintaining a robust teaching career.
+Pressler has been hailed as a ‘Master Pedagogue’ and has had prize-winning students in all of the major international piano competitions.
 He has received multiple awards, including both Germany and France’s highest cultural honours, the Gold Medal of Merit from the National Society of Arts and Letters and the Yehudi Menuhin Prize for the Integration of Arts and Education.
 In 2016 he was made Life President of the Oxford Philharmonic Orchestra in acknowledgment of outstanding contribution to the Oxford Piano Festival.
 He also holds four honorary doctorates.
 Recent orchestral engagements include performances with the Berlin Philharmonic, the Orchestre de Paris and the Concertgebouw Amsterdam, among others.

 Sir András Schiff was born in Budapest and studied with Elisabeth Vadász, Pál Kadosa, György Kurtág, Ferenc Rados, and George Malcolm.
 Having worked with most of the major international orchestras and conductors, Schiff now performs mainly as a conductor and soloist, notably with his own Capella Andrea Barca and the Chamber Orchestra of Europe.
 He has recorded numerous CDs, and received the International Classical Music Award 2012 for ‘Geistervariationen’ (ECM).
 A life-long love of chamber music led to the Artistic Directorship of the ‘Musiktage Mondsee’ and the founding, with Heinz Holliger, of the ‘Ittinger Pfingstkonzerte’.
-He has been awarded many international prizes and honours, most recently the ‘Ordre pour le mérité’.
+He has been awarded many international prizes and honours, most recently the ‘Ordre Pour le Mérite’.
 Schiff is the President of the Oxford Piano Festival and a Special Supernumerary Fellow of Balliol College, Oxford.